-On 14 August 2019, agreements were signed with a related party of Director Mr Qiang Chen (Far Union Ltd) and Director Mr Rui Liu to advance loans totalling \$0.5 million being \$0.1 million from Far Union Ltd and \$0.4 million from Mr Liu.
+On 14 August 2019, agreements were signed with a related party of Director Mr Qiang Chen (Far Union Ltd) and Director Mr Rui Liu to advance loans totalling \$500,000 being \$100,000 from Far Union Ltd and \$400,000 from Mr Liu.
 This amount to be drawn down as required by the company giving notice to the lenders.
 The maturity date of the loans is 18 months from the date the agreements were signed with interest at 13.5% pa is payable with the principal at maturity date.
 At the date of this report the loans have been fully drawn down and interest accrued.
+The existing loans with Mr Rui Liu and Far Union Ltd were due for repayment in February 2022.
+Further to negotiation in January 2022 with Mr Rui Liu and Far Union Ltd, the loans have been rolled over for another 18 months to July 2023.